shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - fix your version of jms/translation-bundle to 1.4.4 in order to prevent problems with translations dumping ([#1732](https://github.com/shopsys/shopsys/pull/1732))
     - see #project-base-diff to update your project

+- fix your password minimum length constraint message ([#1478](https://github.com/shopsys/shopsys/pull/1478))
+    - see #project-base-diff to update your project

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))